HTML5 Video Test Page

 In this article, there is a short test video for HTML5.

 The video is in the three common web formats MPEG (.mp4), WebM (.webm), and OGG (.ogv).
 In this article we provide each format in its own video tag, allowing you to see if a browser supports one of those video formats.
 The article looks at some of the attributes, i.e., the options, available for the HTML video tag.
-The HTML video tag examples provided show you how to control some aspects of initial load an playback of the video embedded in a web page.
+The HTML video tag examples provided show you how to control some aspects of the initial load and playback of the video embedded in a web page.

 Check Browser Support for the HTML Video Tag